4-Month Sleep Regression: Your Survival Guide Is Here

 There is no way to avoid the 4-month sleep regression because it’s caused by changes in your baby's sleep cycle and development.
 All these changes are unavoidable.

-You can, however, prepare for it by working ahead of time to break sleep associations.
+You can, however, prepare for it by working ahead of time to break sleep associations and remaining consistent in your sleep training approach.

 Up until this point, you have likely either put your baby to sleep with a pacifier, rocked them, breastfed them, or used some other technique to help them fall asleep.